Haimonti/testWebDev/README.md

 # testWebDev
-This repository will be used to test a Flask Application with Github Actions and SQLAlchemy backend.
+This repository will test a Flask and SQLAlchemy application with GitHub Actions.